 Don't just pick at random – systematically work through the competitions on the board, so you don't miss any beauties.
 You can do just that and keep track using the Competitions Time forum board.

+Use the page numbers to go back to the page showing the oldest (still open) competitions.
 Work through the posts – to complete them all would take several days, as there are so many comps posted.

 At the end of a session, write down the last competition you entered.
 This way you have a record of where you got up to for next time.